Sioux Falls to Flandreau

 Optional day for those that want to bicycle from Sioux Falls to Flandreau on Saturday.
 You have 2 routes to choose from.
 The longer route (56 miles) is for those who are planning on riding across the state of South Dakota, and want to make it official!

 We will be leaving from the Sanford Sports Complex in Sioux Falls beginning at 9:30 AM, and we would ask that everyone be on the route by 10 AM.
-This route will show off the scenic Big Sioux River Valley.
-Our first stop will be Strawbale Winery, and then from there we will visit the communities of Baltic, Dell Rapids, Trent, and Egan before arriving at the Royal River Casino.
+This route will show off the scenic Big Sioux River Valley and the communities of Baltic, Dell Rapids, Trent, and Egan before arriving at the Royal River Casino.

 Flandreau to DeSmet

 We leave the land of the Flandreau Santee Sioux Tribe and bicycle north to Brookings, home to South Dakota State University.
 From there we will follow historic highway 14, visiting lake country and the communities of Volga, Arlington, and Lake Preston.
 We will finish at the Little Town on the Prairie, De Smet, setting for five of Laura Ingalls Wilder’s books.
 De Smet was recently named one of the twenty best small towns to visit in the country!

 (Tuesday June 5) 76 Miles